-What is a Blue Footed Booby?
+What Is a Blue Footed Booby?

 Nesting on tropical eastern Pacific islands, blue footed booby Although lots of people call Mexico's Gulf of California home, locating them within the United States or Canada is difficult.